 ESTROGEN starts to build up the lining of the womb (building up a “period”), — getting everything ready for an egg–a cozy little bed!

 Now, when that egg “pops out”-and usually we don’t feel this–but sometimes you do (see my post on ovaries), you start making the second female hormone —PROGESTERONE.
 The egg pops out of a FOLLICULAR CYST–which is about 2-4 cm in size—EVERY MONTH–(a cyst!!).
-EVERY MONTH form the time you start your period until you enter menopause, you will have a cyst on your ovary if it is working normally.
-Things that stop normal follicular cyst development would be: pregnancy, breastfeeding (don’t count on this for birth control), birth control pills.
+EVERY MONTH from the time you start your period until you enter menopause, you will have a cyst on your ovary if it is working normally.
+Things that stop normal follicular cyst development would be: pregnancy, breastfeeding (don’t count on this for birth control), birth control pills, and drugs such as Lupron.

 Progesterone also helps the lining of the womb get ready for a fertilized egg—like putting all the bedding in place for a baby.